Enhanced Carry Permit Course

 - Ultimate respect for students’ time, priorities, and motivations

 We understand that this will be many people’s very first firearms training class, so we go out of our way to make it a positive experience.
-We also want our HCP class to be the safest in the state.
-Our students have these and many other qualities to look forward to when they register for HCP training with CSA.
+We also want our EHCP class to be the safest in the state.
+Our students have these and many other qualities to look forward to when they register for EHCP training with CSA.

 If you’re interested in getting your carry permit, the first thing you should do is visit the official Tennessee Department of Safety website for handgun permit information.
 There, you’ll find lots of useful information about the permit application process and applicable Tennessee laws.